PredictiveEcology/Require/cran-comments.md

 We checked all reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problem in a SpaDES.core example
  * We failed to check 0 packages

+We will submit a new SpaDES.core when this package is accepted on CRAN.